-- Work in one-on-one time with each parent and each child.
-One way we do this is alternating who feeds Kaitlyn dinner and gets her ready for bed and who gets Brayden ready for bed.
+Work in one-on-one time with each parent and each child.
+One way we do this was alternating who feds Kaitlyn dinner and got her ready for bed and who got Brayden ready for bed.

-- Have sibling playtime for the kids once they are old enough.
-It makes a huge difference in Brayden’s feelings toward Kaitlyn.
-He sees her more as fun and someone he can enjoy rather than just the thing that takes up Mommy’s time.
+Have sibling playtime for the kids once they are old enough.
+It made a huge difference in Brayden’s feelings toward Kaitlyn.
+He saw her more as fun and someone he could enjoy rather than just the thing that took up Mommy’s time.

-- Have time together as a family.
+Have time together as a family.
 This can be done both through dinner and activities.
 It will help build your family culture.

 How to Do Bedtime Alone with Two Children

-- Get the older child’s routine down to no longer than 30 minutes.
+- Get the older child’s bedtime routine down to no longer than 30 minutes.
 This includes changing into jammies, potty breaks, teeth brushing, stories, hugs, etc. I say older child’s because a baby doesn’t try to drag it out like a toddler.
 This needs to be your norm every day.

 - If you bathe at night and are comfortable with it, try bathing the children together.

 - I would put the younger child to bed first.
-For one thing, baby doesn’t try to prolong the situation like older child does.
-For another, baby is usually less flexible and more dependent on bedtime being right on.
+For one thing, baby doesn’t try to prolong the situation like an older child does.
+For another, baby is usually less flexible and more dependent on bedtime being right on time.

 - Over 100 Sample Babywise Schedules Used by Real Moms

 - Sample Babywise Schedules (my sample schedules)